ferhatvurucu/aws-daily-tasks/README.md

 **Remove Unused EBS Volumes**

-Lists available EBS volumes and remove them.
+Lists unused Amazon EBS volumes and helps you to control AWS costs by deleting them.